MGS Midwest Guard Rail System

 We can supply complete highway safety guardrail systems for every specification.
 We can meet your full project requirements with standard end sections and energy-absorbing end treatments for steel post designs.
 We can also recommend safety solutions that meet the specifications of your project.

 Guard Cable Systems (TL-3 & TL-4)

 Full-scale vehicle crash/impact testing has been used to evaluate the safety performance of the TL-3 and TL-4 longitudinal cable barrier systems that Time offers.
-All testing procedures were conducted as prescribed by the National Cooperative Highway Research Program (NCHRP) Report 350, Recommended Procedures for the Safety Performance Evaluation of Highway Features.
-The appraisal factors for evaluating crash test performance are structural adequacy, occupant risk and after-collision vehicle trajectory.
-A test level is defined by impact conditions (speed, approach angle and vehicle type).
+All testing procedures were conducted as prescribed by the MASH, Recommended Procedures for the Safety Performance Evaluation of Highway Features.
+The appraisal factors for evaluating crash test performance are structural adequacy, occupant risk, and after-collision vehicle trajectory.
+A test level is defined by impact conditions (speed, approach angle, and vehicle type).